alexle/alexle.github.com/posts/change-one-word.markdown

 People often ask me why I like running so much.
 There's so many reasons, I usually say.
 Then I throw out a bunch, depending on my mood or how my runs have been.

-But the true and honest answer is simply because, "I get to".
+But the true and honest answer every time, is simply because "I get to".

 [1]: http://ultrasignup.com/results_event.aspx?did=35808
 [2]: http://www.imdb.com/title/tt0133093/